This Wild Laptop Packs 16-Core Ryzen 9 5950X, RTX 3070

 The exterior of the chassis is colored in a stealthy matte black finish, accented by four exhaust ports that house the copper heatsinks that are visible to the naked eye.
 The laptop also comes with a LED-backlit keyboard (with 15 color options) and a 240Hz matt display (the resolution is unknown).

-Along the right, left and rear of the laptop are a mic/headphone jack, another microphone jack (yes two jacks), and a single USB 3.0 to the right of the laptop.
-At the rear, there is a USB Type-C port, full HDMI port and mini display port, as well as AC power.
+Along the right of the laptop are a mic/headphone jack, another microphone jack (yes two jacks), and a single USB 3.0 port.
+At the rear, there is a USB Type-C port, full HDMI port, mini DisplayPort, and AC power.
 To the left, you get a Kensington lock RJ-45 ethernet port, dual USB 3.2 ports and a MicroSD card reader.

 For storage and memory, you get a good selection of options including dual M.2 NVMe 2280 slots and a single 7mm SSD/HDD hard drive slot for bulkier storage solutions.
 Sandwiched between the M.2 slots and hard drive slot are two DDR4 SODIMM slots capable of running up to 64GB of 3200Hz DDR4 memory.